Bible-Translation-Tools/BTT-Exchanger/README.md

 1. Intel NUC with SSD (1TB recommended)
 1. Debian 9.4 non-free installed with user named `ott`
     * The specific download we use is: https://cdimage.debian.org/cdimage/unofficial/non-free/images-including-firmware/archive/9.4.0-live+nonfree/amd64/iso-hybrid/debian-live-9.4.0-amd64-cinnamon+nonfree.iso
+    * `ott` user needs sudoers priveledge.
+On install of Debian you can leave the root password blank and have the `ott` user automatically added to sudoers, or you can give the root user a password and add `ott` to sudoers yourself.
+    * Wifi drivers need to be installed.
+This can be done in the install process if using Debian non-free.

 ## Installation